 According to Gartner, Microsoft is more prevalent in regulated industries.

-Google Workspace enjoys its greatest popularity among companies with less than $50 million in revenues.
+Google Workspace enjoys its most significant popularity among companies with less than $50 million in revenues.
 Enterprises have been slow to adopt Google Workspace.
 Microsoft continues its dominance in large organizations.

-On the west coast of the United States, there is a home-field advantage.
+There is a home-field advantage on the West Coast of the United States.
 Google has more relative adoption in California.
 Microsoft has more relative adoption in the Pacific Northwest.

-If an organization chooses Google Workspace, there may be certain users who, by preference or by necessity, want locally installed Microsoft Office components on their PC or Mac.
+If an organization chooses Google Workspace, certain users may want locally installed Microsoft Office components on their PC or Mac by preference or necessity.

 One example is someone who wants to keep Outlook because it has been a part of their work life for ten-plus years.

 Another example is someone who uses Excel spreadsheets with complex macros or very large Excel files that cannot be imported into a Google Sheets format or replicated in Google Sheets.
-For those users, there could be a supplemental subscription to Microsoft 365 Personal.
+There could be an additional subscription to Microsoft 365 Personal for those users.

-For lighter spreadsheet use, there are two ways to open Excel spreadsheets in Google Drive without a Microsoft Excel license.
+There are two ways to open Excel spreadsheets in Google Drive without a Microsoft Excel license for lighter spreadsheet use.

 Microsoft 365 and Google Workspace Plans